Picus-rex/SpaceInterferometerModel/docs/code_v_structure.md

 In compensators file, the following structure is observed

-- Nominal simulation (this is discarded)
-- Nominal simulation (with compensator, normally equivalent to nominal)
 - Perturbed uncorrected simulation 1
 - Perturbed and corrected simulation 1
 - Perturbed uncorrected simulation 2